htacg/tidy-html5/README.md

 By default cmake sets the install path to /usr/local in unix.
 If you wanted the binary in say /usr/bin instead, then in 2. above use -DCMAKE_INSTALL_PREFIX=/usr

+Also, in unix if you want to build the release library without any debug `assert` in the code then add `-DCMAKE_BUILD_TYPE=Release` in step 2.
+This adds a `-DNDEBUG` macro to the compile switches.
+This is normally added in windows build for the `Release` config.

 In windows the default install is to C:\Program Files\tidy5, or C:/Program Files (x86)/tidy5, which is  not very useful.
 After the build the tidy[n].exe is in the Release directory, and can be copied to any directory in your PATH environment variable, for global use.

-If you need the tidy library built as a 'shared' (DLL) library, then in 2. add the command -DBUILD_SHARED_LIB:BOOL=ON.
-This option is OFF by default, so the static library is built and linked with the command line tool for convenience.
+If you do **not** need the tidy library built as a 'shared' (DLL) library, then in 2. add the command -DBUILD_SHARED_LIB:BOOL=OFF.
+This option is ON by default.
+The static library is always built and linked with the command line tool for convenience in windows, and so the binary can be run as part of the man page build without the shared library being installed in unix.

 ## Prebuilt Binaries